 Yanoviak, S. P., Y. Munk, and R. Dudley.
 2011.
 Evolution and Ecology of Directed Aerial Descent in Arboreal Ants.
 Integrative and Comparative Biology 51:944-956.

 Figures

-Figure 1. (a) Distribution and species for the ant hitchhiking cases; (b–c) example photos of ant hitchhiking on vehicles.
+Figure 1. (a) Distribution and species of the ant hitchhiking cases; (b–c) example photos of ant hitchhiking on vehicles.

 Figure 2.
 Potential factors determining a successful ant hitchhiking event.
 See Discussion for more details.